clubajax/react-inject-change-events/README.md

     npm install clubajax/react-inject-change-events --save

 ##Usage

+Note that in the usage below, the value is accessed via `event.target.value`.
+React reuses an internal event and does not by default expose the native event.

     import injector from 'react-inject-change-events';

     // add all custom elements that have a change event injector(['my-custom-drop-down', 'my-custom-input']);

+    onChange (event) {
+        value = event.target.value
+    }

     render(
         <my-custom-drop-down onChange={this.onChange}>
             <option value="change">Change</option>